How can I access my benefits on hold?

 - Before 1 April 2014 – NPA will be 65, or earlier in some cases.

 We will produce a statement for you each year to tell you the current value of your benefits on hold and what your NPA is.
-You can find this on your My Pension account.
+You can find this in your online My Pension account.
 Your benefits on hold are revalued each year in line with the consumer price index (CPI) and are then paid in full at your NPA.

 You can choose to take benefits on hold from the Local Government Pension Scheme (LGPS) anytime from age 55.
 However, we will normally reduce your pension to reflect the fact that we will be paying it for longer than we expected.